monikastrah/431-2020/classes/class01/README.md

 Get here by selecting [Calendar](https://thomaselove.github.io/431/calendar.html) from the main website, and then select today's class ([Class 01: 2020-08-25](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class01)).

+## Zoom information

+- If you are enrolled in the class, you'll find the Zoom link waiting for you on [Canvas](https://canvas.case.edu) - look in the Zoom folder.
+- The recording of today's class will appear (when available) in the [Zoom folder on Canvas](https://canvas.case.edu).

 ## Today's Slides

 - Class 1 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class01/431_class-01-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class01/431_class-01-slides_2020.Rmd) if you want to see how I built them.